emeraldocean123/nixos-config/README.md

 This flake exposes:
 - formatter.${system} = nixpkgs-fmt → run `nix fmt` to format Nix files.
-- A devShell with nixpkgs-fmt and statix → run `nix develop`, then `nixpkgs-fmt .` and `statix check`.
+- A devShell with nixpkgs-fmt, statix, and nil (Nix language server) → run `nix develop`, then `nixpkgs-fmt .` and `statix check`.
+Configure your editor to use the `nil` LSP.

 VS Code integration
 - Tasks (Command Palette → Tasks: Run Task):